joshrhoades/dotfiles/readme.md

 csrutil enable --without debug
 ```

 Then restart as normal.
-Total Terminal will no work with SIP pretty much still intact.
+Total Terminal will now work with SIP pretty much still intact.
 Up to you.

 More detailed [SIP instructions](http://totalterminal.binaryage.com/#sip).